Senatus consultum ultimum: Milo and Clodius

 The next instance was in 52 BC, which occurred in a climate of profound political instability.
 For the last two years, it had been almost impossible to hold regular elections.
 In 53, the year started without consuls, for there had been no elections, and it proved impossible for seven months to hold elections due to constant street skirmishes between mobs loyal to Publius Clodius Pulcher and Titus Annius Milo and tribunician vetos against election of interreges to call elections.
 The elections for 52 were similarly delayed; in January 52, there were no magistrates in the city, and a chance encounter between Pulcher and Milo led to Pulcher's death by Milo's hand, leading to the burning of the senate house by a mob.

-"Faced with violence and bloodshed in the streets while there were still no magistrates in office", the senate moved the senatus consultum ultimum and instructed an interrex, with the support of Pompey and his troops, to restore order and suppress the Clodian and Milonian mobs.
+The senate moved the senatus consultum ultimum and instructed an interrex, with the support of Pompey and his troops, to restore order and suppress the Clodian and Milonian mobs.
 Pompey was then elected sole consul to maintain order.
 Order was restored relatively quickly and there were no large-scale extrajudicial killings; Milo was then duly prosecuted for murder under the lex Pompeia de vi in 52 BC.

 Caesar

 One of the most famous usages of the senatus consultum ultimum was against Julius Caesar in 49 BC, after negotiations between him and senate broke down the first week of January that year.
-While the senatus consultum was vetoed by tribunes friendly to Caesar, this was ignored, as the senate, "if not [convinced] of Caesar's wickedness[,] [was] at least [convinced] of the inevitability of conflict".
+While the senatus consultum was vetoed by tribunes friendly to Caesar, this was ignored, as the senate was convinced that conflict was inevitable.
 This, along with Caesar's crossing of the Rubicon days later, triggered his civil war.

 Caesar, for his part, objected to the use of the senatus consultum ultimum: while accepting its legitimacy in general, he objected more specifically to the use of the decree – which he characterises as a last resort – in the absence of violence in the city and its use to put Caesar-aligned tribunes to flight, enabling the senate to act against him without the tribunes' interventions.
 Caesar's claims were not entirely accurate: there was precedent for passing a senatus consultum ultimum against a target far from Rome; moreover, Caesar's claim that the tribunes were put to flight is debated, for Cicero reports the Caesar-aligned tribunes left without the pressure of violence.